 2. KNOWLEDGE OF CAT TOOLS

-Computer-assisted translation tools play an important part in the translation process.
+Secondly, computer-assisted translation tools play an important part in the translation process.
 They help translators increase their daily output, as well as consistency and quality.
 Moreover, they assist translators in managing their time and resources more effectively.
 CAT tools are not the same as machine translation, though.

 3. TYPING SKILLS

-The ability to touch-type and type fast will save translators a lot of time and increase their productivity.
+In the third place, the ability to touch-type and type fast will save translators a lot of time and increase their productivity.
 Besides, having to look down at the keyboard means a higher chance of back and neck pain.
 However, those translators who are not great at keyboarding always have the option of using speech-to-text software.